Our graduate tuition rates vary per college. View the full list of our graduate tuition rates.

-- Payment for Summer Session I is due on Friday, May 6th.
+- Payment for Summer Session I is due on Friday, May 1st.

-- Payment for Summer Session II is due on Friday, July 1st.
+- Payment for Summer Session II is due on Wednesday, July 1st.

-Tuition Payment Plan
+Tuition Payment Plans

 These plans enable students or their families to pay monthly installments on their account toward tuition, fees, and housing.
 Many students and families find monthly installments more manageable than a single lump payment each semester.
 These interest-free payment plans are not loans; therefore, there are no credit checks.

 All students are eligible to take advantage of these payment plans.
 Please note there is a $70 non-refundable enrollment fee each term, and students must re-enroll in a plan each semester.
-The link to the Payment Plans will detail payment due dates, type of payments accepted, (credit cards*, web checks, ACH payments), as well as fees associated with late payments.
+The link to the Payment Plans will detail payment due dates, type of payments accepted (credit cards, web checks, ACH payments) as well as fees associated with late payments.

-- Prior to and during 1st week or 6-week term
+- Prior to and during 1st week or six-week term: 100% refund

 After the first class meeting, students must get permission from the professor to add a class.
-The Registration Action/Add Drop form can be found here

 Students may withdraw online through the MyPace Portal or by filing with the Office of Student Assistance.
 Nonattendance of classes, informing the instructor of withdrawal, or stopping payment on a check does not constitute official withdrawal, and does not relieve the student of his or her financial obligation, or entitle the student to a refund.
 A student who registers for a class and does not attend class remains fully responsible for financial obligations.
-For a complete list of Billing and Registration Policies, please visit the Office of Student Assistance website
+For a complete list of Billing and Registration Policies, please visit the Office of Student Assistance website.